2025-26 quality initiatives

 Requirements

-• Take 8 hours of thread training from a provided menu of trainings
+• Complete 8 hours of thread training from a provided menu of trainings, chosen to meet your SMART goals.

-• Submit a completed IRS Form W9 with application
+• Upload a completed IRS Form W9 with application and your Child Care License.

-• Submit grant reporting within 90 days after receiving award funds
+• Complete an evaluation within 90 days of receiving award funds.

 for PROGRAMS (ADMINISTRATORS/OWNERS)